algernon-A/HistoricalStart/README.md

 Rail, shipping, and basic highways will be unlocked by default when you install the mod.
 These can be disabled (and/or other categories enabled) in the mod's options menu entry.

 ## Meta
+Safe to remove at any time.
+Anything that's been unlocked in a save will remain unlocked for that save.

 ### Translations
 This mod supports localization via a [CrowdIn project](https://crowdin.com/project/historical-start-cs2).
 Please help out if you can!